Director of Cost Analytics, Global Supply Management

 But the Stanley Black & Decker Leadership Program (SLP) changed that.

 “Coming out of college, I didn’t know being part of Global Supply Management would be the direction I would take, but now years later I’m so proud to be part of this team,” Mike said.
 “Without the Stanley Black & Decker Leadership Program, I would never have known how much I would enjoy it and the doors that would be opened because of it.”

-During his two-year SLP rotations, Mike worked in multiple locations in the United States, as a lean engineer and manufacturing engineer before experiencing the Global Supply Management team in New Britain, Connecticut.
+During his SLP rotational assignments, Mike worked in multiple locations in the United States, as a lean engineer and manufacturing engineer before experiencing the Global Supply Management team in New Britain, Connecticut.

 Mike’s advice to future SLPs?